-Development proposals to provide small-scale office and/or light industrial (B1-class) employment opportunities will be supported.
-In particular, proposals to provide a new facility as part of a multi-functional community facility (in line with the requirements of Policy FRANP4) will be particularly strongly supported.
+Within the settlement boundaries and the Fradley Park employment area, the development of small-scale office and/or light industrial (B1 class) employment opportunites, including a new facility as part of a multifunctional community facility will be supported.

-7.5 At Fradley Park, a growing issue is the lack of provision for heavy goods vehicles (HGVs) to park off the roadway and to be provided with associated comfort facilities.
+7.6 At Fradley Park, a growing issue is the lack of provision for heavy goods vehicles (HGVs) to park off the roadway and to be provided with associated comfort facilities.
 The nature of the distribution sector is that many of these HGVs arrive with goods outside working hours so have to wait for some time before they can access their destination and unload their goods.
 These drivers have little choice but to park illegally on the roadway.
 This also has the effect of the HGVs damaging the verges.

-7.6 It is important that the provision of new units can either provide or demonstrate that there is sufficient provision of off-road lorry parking and access to facilities for drivers.
+7.7 It is important that the provision of new units can either provide or demonstrate that there is sufficient provision of off-road lorry parking and access to welfare facilities for drivers.